-Maintaining paper records will no longer meet the tax legal requirements.
+Maintaining paper records no longer meets the tax legal requirements.
 Since 1 April 2019, all VAT-registered businesses with a turnover over £85,000 have had to use MTD-compatible accounting software to keep their financial records.
-This software will "talk" to HMRC so businesses will be able to file their VAT returns at the touch of a button.
+This software "talks" to HMRC so businesses can file their VAT returns at the touch of a button.

 2. MTD does not apply if your turnover is below the VAT threshold

-Businesses that have voluntarily registered for VAT but whose turnover is below the VAT threshold of £85,000 will not have to use MTD software for their VAT records and filing.
+Businesses that have voluntarily registered for VAT but whose turnover is below the VAT threshold of £85,000 can opt out of using MTD software for their VAT records and filing.
 They will be able to continue using the Government Gateway to file their VAT returns.

-3. The VAT information you'll be asked to submit to HMRC is not changing
+3. The VAT information you have to submit to HMRC did not change

-Under Making Tax Digital you'll need to keep the same kind of records that you have always done.
-These will include:
+Under Making Tax Digital you keep the same kind of records that you always did.
+This includes:

-- The value of all sales you have made, excluding VAT;
+- The value of all sales you make, excluding VAT;

 - Details of all your purchases (exc.
 VAT);